Lulu-Soso/P14_TABLE_LIBRARY/README.md

 <!-- Markdown -->

-# SuperTable : JavaScript Library for Customized and Responsive Tables
+# SuperTable : JavaScript Component for Customizable and Responsive Tables with React

 ![Alt text](https://raw.githubusercontent.com/Lulu-Soso/Github-Files/main/P14-Library/SuperTable1.png)

 ## Introduction to SuperTable

-SuperTable is a powerful and versatile JavaScript library designed to simplify data display in a customizable table using React.
+SuperTable is a versatile JavaScript component designed to simplify data display in a customizable table using React.

 ## Why Use SuperTable?